psu13/mutable-hakyll/posts/stir-fry-rules.md

 #### Heat is nice, but not necessary

 My mom made better stir fry than you have ever had in almost any restaurant you ever went to.
-She used nothing but an anemic electronic burner and a cast iron skillet.
-A flaming 50,000 BTU gas burner is cool to play with, but you don’t need it.
+She used nothing but an anemic coiled electric burner and a cast iron skillet.
+A flaming 150,000 BTU gas burner is cool to play with, but you don’t need it.

 #### Harmony is important